peterparkedcar165/minecraft_mod_ideas/README.md

 Armor: +4, +8 near leaves.
 ### 🔥 Blaze:
+When under 50% health:

+Attack Damage: +3, +6 in direct sunlight or on fire;

+Arrow Velocity: +0.15, +0.3 in direct sunlight or on fire;

-When under 50% health, increase Attack Damage Arrow Velocity, and Effect Hit Rate.
-Also increases movement speed, and bonus is further increased in direct sunlight or when on fire.
+Effect Hit Rate: +50%, +75% in direct sunlight or on fire;

+Movement Speed: +15%, +25% near in direct sunlight or on fire.
 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.

-💧 Water Gun:
+💧 Water Gun: Shoot a jet of water, dealing moderate damage to the first entity hit.

-💧 Water Pulse:
+💧 Water Pulse: Unleash a bubble (cube) that remains and entraps hostiles.

-💧 Rain Dance:
+💧 Rain Dance: Turns the world rainy.

 🍀 Absorb: